 - In some instances the people ‘dispensing’ the hand spray or sanitisers don’t spray enough.
 This makes it difficult to sanitize properly.

-One of the reasons for continued spread of COVID in South Africa: people treat sanitising hands more like a secret handshake to gain access to place and not actually sanitising their hands properly.
+One of the reasons for continued spread of COVID in South Africa: people treat sanitising hands as a mere means of gaining access to a space and not a measure to reduce the risk of spreading COVID-19.

 Hand washing and sanitising are simple things to do.
 I wonder if it is this simplicity that undermines this potentially live-saving act.
 Or people see it as an annoying and unnecessary inconvenience.